MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-configure-customer-portal.md

 - **Excluded Work Order Types**: List work order types that you don't want to expose as an option in the portal.

 - **Excluded Accounts**: List customer accounts for which you don't want to enable the portal.
-Contacts related to excluded accounts won't receive invitations to the portal either.
+Contacts related to excluded accounts won't receive invites to the portal either.

 ### Display tab